The biggest single cause of an asthma attack is the faeces of house dust mites. But there are several things you can do that may help.

 Choose a vacuum cleaner with a sealable and disposable dustbag.

-Vacuum carpets and soft furnishings at least once a week with a cleaner that has a good filtration system such as HEPA, S-class or replaceable micro-filters (see below).
+Vacuum carpets and soft furnishings at least once a week with a cleaner that has a good filtration system such as HEPA, S-class or replaceable micro-filters (see below for more information).
 The vacuuming probably won't remove the live mites, as they are very good at clinging to soft surfaces, but it does remove the faeces.

 If possible, get someone else to vacuum.
 If not, open the windows and wear a mask, then leave the room and let the air settle for 20 to 30 minutes.